-Lexis and Westlaw contain full versions of the codes, including annotations, from each state as well as the U.S. Code and the U.S. Constitution.
+Bloomberg Law, Lexis, and Westlaw contain full versions of the codes from each state as well as the U.S. Code and the U.S. Constitution.
 Lexis and Westlaw include annotations.
 Online versions of the state and federal codes in Lexis and Westlaw are updated more frequently than print to incorporate new and amending session laws enacted during the most recent session of the legislature.
 The annotation material as well as the updating schedule may vary.
-The services also contain databases covering materials from the most recent legislative session which may not yet be integrated into the code databases.
+Lexis and Westlaw also contain databases covering materials from the most recent legislative session which may not yet be integrated into the code databases.
 When the content is integrated into the code database, Lexis and Westlaw will alert the researcher of pending legislation that may impact a code section.

-The Internet also contains versions of the federal and many state codes appear on various Internet sites.
+The Internet also contains versions of the federal code and many state codes.
 As with other types of legal materials, one must use caution in the areas of currency and authoritative nature of the materials.